 Place the numbers collected into a spreadsheet or any similar tool.

-Step 2: Turn the numbers into money value
+Step 2: Turn the numbers into money value for media value of Influencer

 Use the numbers to calculate what it would have cost to reach that amount of engagement using traditional advertising using the standard media and content production rates.
 Calculate what it would have cost to produce the content through an inhouse or through a marketing agency.
 Determining a monetary value for each click, comment and social action the content has received.

-Step 3: Calculating the total media value
+Step 3: Calculate the total media value TMV of Influencer

 Multiply the money value to: